GoogleChrome/developer.chrome.com/site/en/blog/audiocontext-setsinkid/index.md

   - chrome-110
 ---

-Until now, setting the destination audio output device was only possible for `&lt;video&gt;` and `&lt;audio&gt;` with `HTMLMediaElement.setSinkId()`.
+Until now, setting the destination audio output device was only possible for `<video>` and `<audio>` with `HTMLMediaElement.setSinkId()`.
 In [Web Audio], AudioContext used the default device, leaving the user to change the system audio output device manually.

 From Chrome 110, you can use `AudioContext.setSinkId()` to programmatically direct the audio output in Web Audio to any permitted device.